Rob McGovern

-Robert Patrick McGovern (born October 1, 1966) is an American former professional football linebacker who played for the Kansas City Chiefs, Pittsburgh Steelers and New England Patriots.
-He played college football at Holy Cross.
+Robert Patrick McGovern (born October 1, 1966) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Kansas City Chiefs, Pittsburgh Steelers and New England Patriots.
+He played college football for the Holy Cross Crusaders.

-Raised in Oradell, New Jersey as one of nine children, McGovern played prep football at Bergen Catholic High School.
+Raised in Oradell, New Jersey, as one of nine children, McGovern played prep football at Bergen Catholic High School.
 In college, McGovern was a standout linebacker for Holy Cross during the late 1980s.
-He earned first-team All-America honors as a senior, in addition to being named the Colonial League Defensive Player of the Year, receiving the George H. “Bulger” Lowe Award and taking home the New England Football Writers Gold Helmet.
+He earned first-team All-America honors as a senior, in addition to being named the Colonial League Defensive Player of the Year, receiving the George H. "Bulger" Lowe Award and taking home the New England Football Writers Gold Helmet.
 McGovern was also a two-time first-team All-New England, All-ECAC and All-Colonial League selection.
 He totaled 443 tackles over the course of his collegiate career, including a school-record 182 tackles as a senior in 1988.
 McGovern was a part of teams which compiled an overall record of 34–9–1, including three Lambert Cup winners (1986, 1987, 1988), two Colonial League champions (1986, 1987) and the undefeated 1987 squad which was ranked No. 1 in the final NCAA Division I-AA national poll.

 In the NFL, McGovern played linebacker and special teams in 46 games for the Chiefs, Steelers and Patriots.
 McGovern started 2 games at linebacker for the Kansas City Chiefs in his first season (1989) and he also led the Chiefs in special teams tackles that same rookie season.
 In his four NFL seasons, McGovern made a total of 43 tackles on special teams and 25 tackles on defense for 68 career tackles in the NFL.
 McGovern also blocked one punt against the Dallas Cowboys (1989) and scored a safety.